-The Labour Impact Category is an employer-driven category, designed to help you fill permanent labour shortages and skill gaps in your business by supporting foreign nationals for permanent residency.
-There are three different streams which aim to address different needs.
-The Skilled Worker Stream allows you to attract highly skilled individuals, the Critical Worker Stream allows you to attract semi-skilled individuals, and the International Graduate stream allows you to attract recent graduates from PEI post-secondary institutions.
+The Workforce Category is an employer-driven category, designed to help you fill permanent labour shortages and skill gaps in your business by supporting foreign nationals for permanent residency.

 Am I eligible?

-For all streams of the Labour Impact Category, the employer is responsible for ensuring:
+For all streams of the Workforce Category, the employer must validate the following requirements:

-- Employment contract is for a permanent position (i.e. minimum length of 2 years).
+- employment is full‐time, non-seasonal with a contract for a permanent position or a minimum length of two years;

-- Employment that requires provincial licensing or accreditation has been verified to ensure the applicant has the necessary credentials to be eligible to work in the occupation in Prince Edward Island.
+- employment requiring provincial licensing or accreditation has been verified to ensure the applicant has the necessary credentials to be eligible to work in the occupation in Prince Edward Island;

-- Employment contract is provided, which includes the terms and conditions of the full‐time job offer, signatures of the authorized signing officer of the company, and the employee (applicant) accepting the offer and conditions of employment.
+- a signed employment contract is provided, which includes the terms and conditions of the full‐time job offer;

-- Settlement support is provided to the applicant and the family to help them establish.
+- settlement support is provided to the applicant and the family to help them establish, if applicable;

 How do I apply?

-While the Labour Impact Category streams are employer-driven, the bulk of the application process is the responsibility of the foreign national.
-The employer must complete the job offer form to be submitted with the complete application.
+While the Workforce Category streams are employer-driven, the bulk of the application process is the responsibility of the foreign national.
+The employer must complete the PEIW-02: Workforce Job Offer Form to be submitted with the complete application.

 Do I have to pay a fee?